 Surgery for the treatment of morbid obesity has been performed for over 20 years with continued improvements and refinements of surgical techniques.
 This has resulted in fewer complications and side effects.

 Between 70 to 80 percent of patients having surgery for obesity can expect long-term weight loss if they follow all the postoperative guidelines.
 Patients can also expect to either eliminate or reduce the severity of most of their health problems, such as high blood pressure, diabetes and joint pain.
 For almost all patients who succeed at losing weight after bariatric surgery, lifestyle improves along with self-esteem and many people resume a very active life.

-There are four types of weight loss surgery, all performed laparoscopically at Adirondack Medical Center.
+There are three types of weight loss surgery at Adirondack Medical Center, all of which are performed laparoscopically.

 You and your surgeon will determine which is right for you:

 Gastric bypass and the duodenal switch reduce the size of the stomach, making you feel full more quickly.
 The procedures also bypass a segment of the intestine, meaning not all food eaten will be absorbed.